 For example, Kendall Jenner recently became the face of the cosmetics company Estee Lauder.
 This was clearly a good fit, because she is a 21-year-old woman who appeals to girls anywhere from early teens to late twenties.
 This is a very marketable audience for Estee Lauder, because those are a lot of the girls that will be buying their makeup products.
 No doubt a big part of their choice was the fact that Jenner has been coined the “Ultimate Instagirl,” with (as of Oct.
 2016) a following of over 67 million.

 Another example is the use of Brooklyn Beckham (son of David and Victoria Beckham) to shoot Burberry’s newest fragrance ad campaign.
-Professional photographers were angry about this because the 16-year-old boy clearly wasn’t chosen for his talent or expertise as much as his name and social media following.
+Professional photographers were outraged at this because the 16-year-old boy clearly wasn’t chosen for his talent or expertise as much as his name and social media following.
 It was very controversial because people assumed it was his 6 million followers on Instagram that got him the gig.
-However, it seems understandable since that is quite a large audience that Burberry can reach just by having Beckham post pictures to his account where everyone will see.
-Even Domenic Venneri (the founder of the digital marketing agency Vokent) said that he won’t hire people, even people working behind the scenes, without them having some sort of social media presence.
+However, it seems understandable since that is quite a large audience that Burberry can reach just by having Beckham post pictures to his account where his followers will see.
+Even Domenic Venneri (the founder of the digital marketing agency, Vokent) said that he won’t hire people, even people working behind the scenes, without them having some sort of social media presence.